 Despite the differences in human beings pertaining to their physical features and mental endowments, it is still claimed that 'all are created equal'.
 This claim is elucidated by Hobbes who felt that in spite of the natural differences in physical powers and mental endowments, all were equal in their ability and also equal in being able to attain the ends they aspired for.
 He aptly pointed out, that even the weakest among men is capable of killing the strongest by the use of his cunning.
 Rousseau, on his Discourses on the Origin of Inequality, pointed out two types of inequalities observed in social life.
 One was natural inequality, created by nature that made some men stronger, intelligent, and benevolent than others.
 Apart from it was the conventional inequality, which was created by man himself, which was reflected in the differences of social wealth, prestige and glory.
-Recognition of this conventional man made inequalities provided for the scope to review the basis of social distinctions and to restructure social relations according to the new concepts of social justice.
+Recognition of this conventional man made inequalities provided for the scope to review the basis of social justice.
 Rousseau' thoughts inspired the French Declaration of Rights of Man and Citizen (1789) which claimed, "Men are born and remain free and equal in rights.
 Social distinctions can be based only upon public utility".